vschwaberow/nanoc-evernote-datasource/README.md

 - Loads Evernote notes from a specified notebook to create Nanoc Items.

+- Does very simple Nokogiri XML conversion to output HTML.

 ## RubyGems dependencies

 - [Evernote Ruby SDK][evernote-ruby-sdk], the Evernote API for Ruby: